Level launches a mobile banking app offering 1% cash back on debit purchases, 2.10% APY – TechCrunch

 Level is likely counting on the fact that running a card as credit takes an extra step, so customers will skip this when they’re in a hurry and run the card as a debit instead — allowing Level to keep the fees for itself.

 Like many challenger banks, Level offers early access to your paycheck.
-For customers with a direct deposit, Level will make the funds available based on when they are received, which could be up to 2 days early.
+For customers with a direct deposit, Level will make the funds available based on when they are received, which could be up to two days early.

 Also like most other banking startups, Level ditches the numerous fees big banks charge.
 There are no monthly, overdraft, foreign transaction or add-on ATM fees, says Level, and no minimum balance is required to have an account.
-It will even reimburse ATM fees worldwide up to 3 times per month, at up to $4 per reimbursement to take the sting out of the increasingly costly fees to access your cash.
+It will even reimburse ATM fees worldwide up to three times per month, at up to $4 per reimbursement to take the sting out of the increasingly costly fees to access your cash.

-Level additionally includes features that have now become part of the baseline experience for challenger banking apps, like being able to see transactions on a map, lock a missing debit card from the app, and receive push notifications for purchases, refunds, and transfers.
+Level additionally includes features that have now become part of the baseline experience for challenger banking apps, like being able to see transactions on a map, lock a missing debit card from the app and receive push notifications for purchases, refunds and transfers.

 The app itself has a clean, modern almost minimalist design, making it simple to understand and navigate.
 However, it sadly opted for that terrible design trend of using an overly lightened gray font on a white background.
 This could put off older customers, as it makes the screen harder to read.